ZentrixLabs/ZentrixLabs.FalconSdk/README.md

 - A CrowdStrike Falcon API key with the following permissions:
   - **Hosts: Read**
   - **Host Groups: Read**
+  - **Assets: Read**
+  - **Vulnerabilities: Read**

+You can create an API key with these permissions in the Falcon console

+## 🛠️ Notes
+- Pagination: Some endpoints (e.g., devices/queries) require handling of scroll tokens for pagination.
+  - Example: `/devices/queries/devices-scroll/v1?filter=hostname:'<devicename>'` for paginated device queries.

+- The user creating the key must have the necessary permissions to grant these scopes (Vulnerability Manager, Device Control, etc.)

+## 🔑 Setting Up Your API Key
 From the Falcon console:
 - Go to **Support > API Clients and Keys**
 - Create a new key and grant the above permissions